-In March 2021, Conquest signed a purchase agreement to acquire the JPC Property in Clement, MacBeth, and Scholes Townships, Ontario from a private individual.
-The Company paid \$13,000 cash and issued 250,000 shares of the Company for a 100% interest in 6 mining claim cells, which are located to the southeast of Conquest's Golden Rose Property, subject to a 1% NSR.
+In a separate transaction in March 2021, Conquest signed a purchase agreement to acquire the JPC Property in Clement, MacBeth, and Scholes Townships, Ontario from a private individual.
+The Company paid \$13,000 cash and issued 250,000 shares of the Company for a 100% interest in 6 mining claims covering 1,620 hectares in area, which are located to the southeast of Conquest's Golden Rose Property, subject to a 1% NSR.
 Conquest may purchase half of the NSR royalty for \$500,000 at any time and holds a Right of First Refusal on the balance of the royalty.